worldbank/wb-reproducible-research-repository/reproducibility_FAQs.md

 Most packages are reviewed within **two weeks** when only minor or no corrections are needed.
 The overall timeline may vary depending on the complexity of the analysis and the completeness of the submission.
 Packages that require significant clarification or additional input from authors may take longer.

+Heavy-compute or packages using restricted data may require coordination time (e.g., NDA processing, scheduling virtual verification).
+Authors receive an initial triage within 2 business days specifying the pathway and timeline.

 ### How should I organize my package?